Using Home Equity to Pay Off Student Loans

 Since the loan relies on your home equity to secure it, that portion of your total assets becomes “spoken for.”
 Some portion of the value you’ve accrued by paying down your mortgage debt converts to the disbursed funds and an equivalent amount of debt.
 As such, home equity loans are commonly referred to as “second mortgages.”

 Generally, borrowers repay home equity loans over 15 years.
 The loan agreement signed following a homeowner’s approval will specify the loan’s term and monthly repayment amounts.
 As lenders disburse home equity loan funds as a “lump sum,” all parties to the agreement know the total amount from the outset, along with the fixed interest rate, terms, conditions, and any fees.

 In contrast to the “lump sum” disbursement received following home equity loan approval, a HELOC (i.e., “home equity line of credit”) provides homeowners with a credit limit against which they can borrow funds over time.
 HELOCs operate somewhat similarly to credit cards, with the limits determined by your home equity rather than a more arbitrary number set according to your credit score and other financial factors.

-Homeowners who receive HELOC approval may draw funds against their home equity over a set period, typically ten years.
+Homeowners who receive home equity line of credit or HELOC approval may draw funds against their home equity over a set period, typically ten years.
 Like a credit card, borrowers may draw funds to make payments on student loans, repay the amount, and draw again as many times as needed during the initial period.
 Once the withdrawal period ends, homeowners may not borrow any more while still repaying any outstanding debts.
 This repayment period typically lasts ten to twenty years.

 Another significant difference between home equity loans vs. HELOCs is that the former establishes a fixed interest rate for the loan's duration.
 In contrast, borrowed amounts are subject to variable rates with HELOCs.